 The pace quickens here, people move faster.
 It embraces a "cacophonous urban life".
 It is a "frenetically busy metropolis".

-Started as a tiny fishing village over 5000 years ago.
+It started as a tiny fishing village over 5000 years ago.

 Founded in the Song dynasty (960-1279).